aimeertaylor/Pv3Rs/README.md

 visualise *Plasmodium falciparum* data intended for analysis using a WHO match counting algorithm).

-- `Pv3Rs::plot_simplex` and `Pv3Rs::project2D` can be used to plot a vector of any three numbers in 0 to 1 that sum to one.
+- Together, `Pv3Rs::plot_simplex` and `Pv3Rs::project2D` can be used to plot a vector of any three numbers between 0 and 1 that sum to one.

 ## Please be aware of the following points!